-Columbus Fountain
+Columbus Fountain and Plaza

 At the center, Christopher Columbus stands 15-feet tall at a ship’s prow, with a female figure symbolizing Discovery at the helm of the prow.
 Above him, adorning the top of the fountain’s central column, sits a globe with the Atlantic Ocean at the front to represent his crossing of that ocean in 1492.
 Attached to the base of the central column and flanking either side of Columbus, two male figures sit: on the eastern side, the bearded male represents the Old World; on the western side, a Native American male represents the New World, or the Americas.
-Also attached to the central column on the rear (North), a medallion with the faces of King Ferdinand and Queen Isabella of Spain recognizes their funding of Columbus’s expedition.
-Lastly, two lions occupy the East-West boundaries of the fountain.
+Also attached to the central column, on the rear (north), a medallion with the faces of King Ferdinand and Queen Isabella of Spain recognizes their funding of Columbus’s expedition.
+Lastly, two lions occupy the east-west boundaries of the fountain.

-Today, Union Station remains a major entry point to the city for numerous commuters and tourists; in 2011, the city funded major updates and renovations to Columbus Plaza.
+Today, Union Station remains a major entry point to the city for numerous commuters and tourists.
+In 2011, the city funded major updates and renovations to Columbus Plaza.
 However, the fountain feature ceased to function in 2007, and has not yet been repaired.

-DC Inventory: November 8, 1964
+DC Inventory: November 8, 1964 (Joint Committee on Landmarks)

-National Register: April 9, 1980; amended October 12, 2007
+National Register: April 9, 1980

 Images